ShashiSrinath/dream-email/plan.md

-# Dream Email - Development Plan
+# Dueam - Development Plan

-Dream Email is a modern, high-performance desktop email client built with Tauri, Rust, and React.
+Dueam is a modern, high-performance desktop email client built with Tauri, Rust, and React.
 The core philosophy is to provide a seamless, unified experience for users managing multiple email accounts.

 ## Core Objective